Student Organizations

 Class Representatives

-Class Representatives are elected by their classmates to be the main agents in resolving class-wide problems, represent the class to College Board, coordinate feedback and engage with faculty class advisors, student services, professional education, and college leadership to improve the student experience.
+Class Representatives are elected by their classmates to be the main agents in resolving class-wide problems, represent the class to College Board, and coordinate feedback and engage with faculty class advisors, student services, professional education, and college leadership to improve the student experience.

 Health Sciences Student Consultative Committee